Agnes-Ngue/Hello-world/README.md

 * Describe potential negative impacts of using your model:

-   * Math or software problems: 70% accuracy rate, which means a 30% errors
+   * Math or software problems: the higher the cut off is less discriminatory, the higher is the accuracy.
+So, for example having a 70% accuracy rate, which means a 30% errors, and less discrimination.

-   * Real-world risks: who, what, when or how: bias
+   * Real-world risks: who, what, when or how: Withe a cutoff less than 0.18, less Hispanic and black people will get the credit product.bias

 * Describe potential uncertainties relating to the impacts of using your model: